-The Cricket Society was founded in 1945 and celebrates its 80th anniversary in 2025.
+The Cricket Society was founded in 1945 and celebrates its 80th anniversary in 2025

 The Cricket Society is a national organisation with over 1,500 members across the UK and beyond.
 It has branches based in London, Bath, and Birmingham.
 It supports young cricketers, makes annual awards, holds regular meetings, publishes an acclaimed Journal twice yearly, and Bulletin six times a year, as well as having its own cricket team which plays over 25 games per season.
+It celebrates cricket’s past, present, and future – bringing together legends of the game and the stars of tomorrow.

 Click here for The Cricket Society Rules and to Join Now